Projects WorkFlow at UPQODE

 textblock

-A task is moved to INPROGRESS once a team member is working on it (good for collaboration as team members can see what is in progress and what the other team members are working on).
-If a colleague needs to know about updates on a task, you subscribe to him, so he is notified about each update.
+A task is moved to the “INPROGRESS” stage once a team member starts working on it, allowing for better collaboration since other team members can see what’s actively being worked on.
+If a colleague needs updates on a task, they can subscribe to it, ensuring they are notified of each change.

 textblock